ukpaudel/emotion_classifier/README.md

 By leveraging grouped splitting, the framework guarantees speaker-independent evaluation and robust generalization to unseen speakers, which is crucial for real-world emotion recognition systems.

+## Data Augmentation Strategy

+This dataset implements on-the-fly data augmentation during training.
+This means that for each audio file retrieved during a training epoch, random transformations are applied to the waveform.

+### Key Principles:

+* **Speaker Independence:** Augmentations like Pitch Shift, Time Stretch, and Gain help to make the model robust to speaker-specific vocal characteristics (e.g., natural pitch, speaking rate, loudness), encouraging it to learn emotion-specific features that generalize across different voices.
+* **Increased Data Diversity:** By randomly transforming samples, the effective size and variability of the training data are significantly increased without requiring additional storage.
+* **Regularization:** This acts as a powerful regularization technique, preventing the model from overfitting to the exact characteristics of the original, unaugmented training samples.
+* **On-the-Fly Processing:** Transformations are applied within the `__getitem__` method of the PyTorch Dataset.
+This is crucial because:
+    * It ensures a new, random set of augmentation parameters is applied each time a sample is requested (e.g., across different epochs or batches).
+    * It leverages PyTorch's `DataLoader` `num_workers` to perform these computationally intensive operations on the CPU in parallel, preventing the GPU from becoming a bottleneck and speeding up training.
+* **Training Only:** Augmentations are strictly applied ONLY when the `is_train` flag is set to `True` (i.e., for the training dataset).
+The validation and test datasets remain untouched and reflect the original, unaugmented data.
+This ensures an unbiased and realistic evaluation of the model's generalization performance on unseen data.

+### Applied Augmentations:

+* **Small Random Noise:** Adds a tiny amount of Gaussian noise to the waveform.
+* **Pitch Shift:** Randomly shifts the pitch up or down by a few semitones.
+* **Time Stretch:** Randomly changes the playback speed of the audio.
+* **Gain:** Randomly adjusts the overall volume (loudness) of the audio.

+Each of these augmentations is applied probabilistically (e.g., typically with a 50% chance) to further diversify the training experience for the model.

 ## Folder Structure

 ```text